cw-wan/NetflixDataVisualization/report/chenwei.md

 ### Collaborative Relationship

 As to the modelling of collaborative relationships between actors and directors, we first introduce our data-mining strategy.
 We define 'popularity' for actors and directors based on their participation in a minimum of four movies or shows.
 We then establish a network to map collaboration relationships, exclusively considering 'strong collaborations' characterized by at least four joint projects.

 In our network visualization, directors are represented by orange nodes, while actors are depicted with blue nodes.
 The strength of each collaborative link is quantified by the number of joint projects and visually represented by the stroke of the edge.

 Given the presence of multiple disjoint subgraphs within the network, we employ a disjoint force-directed graph approach, which enables us to maintain the visibility of separate subgraphs within a single viewport, facilitating comprehensive analysis.
+Further enhancing the utility of this visualization, we have integrated an interactive
+feature: when a user hovers over any node or link in the graph, a tooltip window is triggered.
+This window provides detailed information, such as the name of the actor or director represented by a node, or the complete list of collaborative projects associated with a link between two nodes.
+This interactive component of the visualization gives users a deeper understanding of the collaborative dynamics within the network.

 ![collaboration.png](collaboration.png)